MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Send-MgBetaChatActivityNotification.md

 ## SYNOPSIS
 Send an activity feed notification in the scope of a chat.
 For more information, see sending Teams activity notifications.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Send-MgChatActivityNotification](/powershell/module/Microsoft.Graph.Teams/Send-MgChatActivityNotification?view=graph-powershell-1.0)

 ## SYNTAX